ezeitoun/GLC/README.md

 This PowerShell script is designed to simplify the process of gathering Galaxy Logs (both user and server-side) for troubleshooting purposes.

 Extract the provided ZIP file to a preferred location (placing the script on the local client machine is recommended).<br />
-Once completed, you have two options: create a shortcut to the GLC.BAT file or run GLC Create (with Admin rights) to generate a shortcut on the Desktop, complete with a default hotkey (Ctrl + Shift + F12).<br />
+Once completed, you have two options: create a shortcut to the GLC.BAT file or run GLC.ps1 Create (with Admin rights) to generate a shortcut on the Desktop, complete with a default hotkey (Ctrl + Shift + F12).<br />
 If you opt for automatic creation, The following shortcut will be create on the desktop:<br />
 ![image001](https://github.com/ezeitoun/GLC/assets/57022870/948dfbd5-acfc-4a7e-9230-5729ddce6933)